Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/2017-11-11-Regular_Expression.md

 We start by telling the parser of regular expression to find the beginning of the string(^).
 Next, a number sign is optional because it is followed a question mark.
 The question mark(?) tells the parser that the precedinng character - in this case a number sign(#)- is optional, but to be greedy and capture it if it's there.
 Next, inside the first group(first group of parentheses), we can have two different situations.
 The first is any lowercase letter between **a** and **f** or **a number** six times.
 The vertical bar tells us that we can also have three lowercase letters between **a** and **f** or **numbers** instead, Finally, we want the end of the string($)

-The reason that I put the six character before is that parser will capture a hex value like #fffff.
-If I had reversed it so that three characters came first, the parser would only pick up #fff and not the other three f's

 ##### String that matches: